Baghban (2003 film): Release

 Baghban had pre-release publicity because of its pairing of Amitabh Bachchan and Malini for the first time since the action film Andha Kanoon (1983).
 B. R. and Ravi Chopra had great expectations for the film, which they targeted to family audiences.
 It premiered at the Leeds International Film Festival on 2 October 2003, and was released worldwide the following day.
 Opening during Vijayadashami, the film had competition from Yusuf Khan's action thriller Khel: No Ordinary Game and Chandan Arora's comedy-drama Main Madhuri Dixit Banna Chahti Hoon.
 Baghban ran in theatres for 25 weeks, becoming a silver jubilee film.
 (Note: A silver jubilee film is one which completes a theatrical run of 25 weeks, or 175 days.)
 It was released on DVD on 17 November of that year in NTSC widescreen format.
 The film's television rights were sold to Sony Entertainment Television for ₹80 million, and it premiered worldwide on television on 21 February 2004.
 It has been available for streaming on Amazon Prime Video since 30 November 2016.

 According to journalists, the positive word-of-mouth for Baghban played an important role in the film's commercial success.
 It was released on 275 screens across India and grossed ₹9 million on its first day, earning ₹29.2 million by the end of its first weekend and ₹53.9 million after running for a week.
 Baghban earned a total of ₹310.3 million in India, and was 2003's fifth-highest-grossing Indian film.
 Abroad, the film earned ₹41.6 million in its first week.
 After its overseas theatrical run, it grossed ₹120.8 million, becoming the year's third-highest-grossing Indian film overseas; in its year-end box-office report, The Hindu said that most of its revenue was from Asian countries.
 Summing up the film's gross in India and overseas, Box Office India estimated that Baghban earned ₹431.1 million, thereby becoming the fifth-highest-grossing Indian film of 2003.
-Adjusted for inflation, the film has grossed ₹154.6 crores ($18.8 million) as of 2023.
+Adjusted for inflation, the film has grossed ₹1.55 billion as of 2023.

 It was remade in Kannada as Ee Bandhana, a 2007 film directed by Vijayalakshmi Singh which received critical acclaim.